wamorkart/Tektronix_DPO7254Control/README.md

   ## Quick start
  The Phyton script to run the acquisition can be found in the machine otsdaq@ftbf-daq-08.
 You'll need to create the python environment

- - kinit 'username.FNAL.GOV'
+ - `kinit username.FNAL.GOV`
- - ssh otsdaq@ftbf-daq-08.FNAL.GOV   (you need to be included in the users list)
+ - `ssh otsdaq@ftbf-daq-08.FNAL.GOV`   (you need to be included in the users list)
- - cd /home/otsdaq/NetScope_standalone/Tektronix_DPO7254Control/RunOscilloscope
+ - `cd /home/otsdaq/NetScope_standalone/Tektronix_DPO7254Control/RunOscilloscope`
- - source /includes/CMSTimingSetup.sh
+ - `source /includes/CMSTimingSetup.sh`

   ### Installation
   no need to install a new python version.